smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

     c) Stop on error
     d) Table creation order is correct (i.e. referenced objects must exist)
     e) Recreates OK
-    I suspect their will be more problems if there is data in the tables
+    I suspect their will be more problems if there is data in the tables;
+  * Added functions and views.
+The function rif40_sequence_current_value() is created earlier by the sequences SQL script and cannot be recreated once tables have been created;
+  * Added log error handling;

 #### Current TODO list (September):